AJMansfield/Intelligence-Core-Public/kttu02.md

   and you see trickles of both foot and vehicular traffic move in and out of a squat building at the edge of the main, large roll doors opening and closing with each wave.

-Your theory that these were air-supported domes appears to have been correct.
+Your theory that these are air-supported domes appears to have been correct.

 All the people you see are of the same species as the group you follow, although there's significant color variation: